 Below are links to admission applications for several colleges and universities.
 Pay attention to the different methods of applying that the school requires; some may use the Common App while others have their own process.
 These memberships are usually free.

-For a more comprehensive list, visit our Pinterest page for Ohio's colleges and universities with their respective application sites.
-Additionally there is more information about getting into college, exam help, and scholarship opportunities.
+For a more comprehensive list, visit our Pinterest page for colleges/universities in Ohio with their respective application sites.

 - Bowling Green State University